j-chiesa/dataexpert-analytics-engineering-bootcamp/labs/lab_apache_iceberg_day_1.md

-# 🧊 Apache Iceberg — Day 1
+# 🧊 Apache Iceberg — Lab Day 1

 > This notebook demonstrates key functionalities of Apache Iceberg using Trino, including snapshotting, time travel, partition pruning, and file-level metadata exploration.
 > We learned how to create tables, track snapshots, restore historical data, optimize queries through partitioning, and analyze file storage behavior in both partitioned and unpartitioned formats.